 Mr. Robert Hayes, the second Grand Archdruid, was the spitting image of Dr. Manchester except that his hairline was receded.
 He, too was a staunch Mason and his wife was a high-ranking member of the Eastern Star, which is a Masonic organization for both men and women.
 It was Mr. Hayes who opened the doors to women.
 As it was told to me, Mrs. Hayes wanted to be a Druid and she usually got what she wanted.

 Mrs. Hayes was the first female member of the AOMDA.
 Dr. Juliet Ashley was either the second or third female to be initiated into the Order.
 Since Dr. Ashley celebrated the twentieth anniversary of her Druid initiation in about 1965, the Order must have started accepting women in about 1944 or 1945.
-Dr. Ashley was a prim and proper psychologist who used hypnotherapy to help people learn about their past lives and overcome problems in this life.
+Dr. Ashley was a prim and proper minister and psychologist who used hypnosis and Logotherapy to help people learn about their past lives and overcome problems in this life.
 She was a short woman of medium build.
-I think she was born in 1908 and she passed over in about 1988 after a long illness.
+She was born in 1887 in Northville, MI and passed away in 1985 in San Diego, CA.

 Dr. Ashley became the Grand Archdruid in 1952 following the untimely death of Mr. Hayes.
 Mrs. Hayes was the Archdruid of Fire and she resigned shortly after his death.
 The Archdruids of Water and Fire declined to become Grand Archdruid because of advancing age.
 This left the Order in somewhat of a pickle.
 Mrs. Hayes in her infinite wisdom convinced the two gentlemen to appoint Dr. Juliet Ashley and Dr. Rhodonn Starrus as Archdruids before her resignation became effective.
 With the two older Archdruids declining to advance, Dr. Starrus became Archdruid of Fire and Dr. Ashley became Grand Archdruid of Earth.